dankuck/vue-easeljs/README.md

 * The core code needs to be separated from the test code
 * The demo should be a separate branch, on ghpages

+These plans are merely dreams:

+* Allow constant value attributes to use percentage values, too

 There are no plans to implement these features:

 * Filters